volleio/solar-calculator/readme.md

 ✅ Calculate area of polygon

-⬜ Design initial algorithm for calculating nominal power of a solar installation based soley on polygon area
+⬜ Design initial algorithm for calculating nominal power of a solar installation based solely on polygon area
+> ✅ Learn how to use nrel.gov PVWatts API
+> ⬜ Implement basic request
+> ⬜ Output result in UI

 ⬜ Design & implement UI for displaying solar power calulation